mouseless/json-concepts/specs/08-references/01-defining-a-reference.md

 }
 ```

-Above there is a `#properties` reference in which `property` concept is defined.
+Above there is a `#properties` reference in which `$property` concept is
-This reference is used right under `class` concept.
-So this definition is
+defined and it is used under `$class` concept.
+This definition is equivalent to
-equivalent to below definition;
+below definition;

 `CONCEPTS 2: class.concepts.json`